awsdocs/aws-systems-manager-user-guide/doc_source/automation-working-executing-manually.md

 1. Choose **Execute**\.

-1. Choose **Execute this step** when you are ready to start the first step of the automation\.
+1. Choose **Execute this step** when you're ready to start the first step of the automation\.
 The automation proceeds with step one and pauses before running any subsequent steps specified in the runbook you chose in step 3 of this procedure\.
 If the runbook has multiple steps, you must select **Execute this step** for each step for the automation to proceed\.
 Each time you choose **Execute this step** the action runs\.
 **Note**
 The console displays the status of the automation\.
 If the automation fails to run a step, see [Troubleshooting Systems Manager Automation](automation-troubleshooting.md)\.